rbxzy/luawisp/DEVTOOLS.md

 **Important Notes:**
 - Reserved functions are purely a transpilation mapping
+- DSL function definitions with reserved names are converted to callback-style calls
+- The DSL name is replaced with the JS name during transpilation
 - You must implement the actual JavaScript function in your runtime
 - Useful for creating DSL-friendly syntax that maps to your game engine's API
+- Common pattern: prefix DSL reserved functions with `_` to distinguish them

 ---